John C. Wright (author)

 John C. Wright (born October 22, 1961) is an American writer of science fiction and fantasy novels.
 He was a Nebula Award finalist for his fantasy novel Orphans of Chaos.
 Publishers Weekly said he "may be this fledgling century's most important new SF talent" when reviewing his debut novel, The Golden Age.

 Early life

 John C. Wright was born in Chula Vista, California.
 He studied the Great Books at St. John's College in Annapolis, Maryland, graduating in 1984.
-He received his Juris Doctor degree from the Marshall-Wythe School of Law of the College of William & Mary in 1987.
+He received his Juris Doctor degree from William & Mary Law School in 1987.

 Career

-Wright was admitted to the practice of law in three jurisdictions, New York, May 1989; Maryland, December 1990.
-Washington, D.C., January 1994.
+Wright was admitted to the practice of law in three jurisdictions, New York, May 1989; Maryland, December 1990; Washington, D.C., January 1994.
 After his law practice was unsuccessful, he went to work for the newspaper St. Mary's Today.